Lameguy64/PSn00bSDK/indev/README.md

 ## Lameguy's indev components

-* psxmdec: Prototype component for performing BS image decoding using the MDEC.
-Unfortunately I only got as far as returning garbled pixels from the MDEC, which was pretty bull.

 * libpad: The early beginnings of a pad/card library using routines that accesses the pad/card interfaces directly.
 Ideally PSn00bSDK's pad library should include the functionality of pad/tap/gun peripherals into one